 A student who changes their major from a 5 year program (10 semesters) to a 4 year program (8 semesters) will have their scholarship reduced to 8 semesters.

-For transfer students who receive the transfer achievement scholarship the length of the award will be based on the number of semesters needed to complete the undergraduate or dual degree program, as determined by the registrar and academic program.
+For transfer students who receive the transfer achievement scholarship the length of the award will be based on the number of semesters needed to complete the undergraduate or combined degree program, as determined by the registrar and academic program.

 Students decelerating or needing extra time to complete their degree may find that the scholarship award does not cover extra semester's work.